BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ## Step 2: Adding the signing keys

-The wallet is now fully configured.
-What is left to do is to add the signing keys.
+Now that the wallet rules are configured, the next step is to add the signing keys to the wallet configuration.
 Adding a key technically means that users have to import the extended public key (XPUB) from each signing device that should be used to sign transactions.
+For the Jones family, all signing keys are stored on dedicated hardware wallets.

+{% include tip/open.html color="blue" icon="info" label="Important security note" %}

+While it's technically possible to use smartphones or personal computers as signing devices, this is not recommended.
+These devices often connect to the internet, making them more vulnerable to cyber attacks.
+Using dedicated hardware wallets significantly enhances security.

+{% include tip/close.html %}

 ### Adding the primary keys